 Welcome to On Looking

-The newsletter is rooted in the creative industry, particularly around illustration, and analyses the modes of production, circulation and evaluation of these images at a time where generative AI promises to upset this already fragile practice.
+The newsletter is rooted in the creative industry, particularly around illustration.
+It analyses the modes of production, circulation, and evaluation of these images at a time where generative AI promises to upset this already fragile practice.

-From there grows a broader kind of letters about visual culture at large, from AI to photographs of royalty, black holes and the ownership of colours.
+From there, a broader kind of letter about visual culture at large grows, from AI to photographs of royalty, black holes, and the ownership of colours.

 Who’s writing?

 My name is Julien Posture, I’m an illustrator and anthropologist.
-I’ve been active in the creative industry since 2018 with clients such as The New York Times, The Guardian and NBC News.
+I’ve been active in the creative industry since 2018 with clients such as The New York Times, The Guardian and The New Yorker.

-My writing has appeared in Eye On Design and Siggi : le magazine de sociologie and I’ve given talks about illustration, creativity and capitalism at universities in the UK, Germany, France and Canada.
+I’m passionate about visual culture and the role of looking in our societies.
+My writing has appeared in Eye On Design and Siggi : le magazine de sociologie, and It’s Nice That.
+I’ve given talks about art, creativity, and capitalism at universities in the UK, Germany, France, and Canada.

-For more on my work you can visit my website or Instagram.
+If you’d like to know more about my work, you can visit my website or Instagram.

 What to expect?